rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.4.2.2 Manage Extensions

+* New: Activate or deactivate extensions such as Recipe Ratings or Recipe Index, etc.

 4.4.2.1 Now with Visitor Ratings

 * Better: Added Visitor Ratings reature!